Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure that the `Checkout` button, when clicked changes in opacity and navigates user to `Checkout` page.
-- Ensure that the `Keep shopping` link, when hovered over, changes in opacity and when clicked naviagtyes user to the `All Products` page.
+- Ensure that the `Keep shopping` link, when hovered over, changes in opacity and when clicked navigates user to the `All Products` page.
 - Flood the `Basket` with products and ensure product items and their totals are correct and look clean as a list on